 I’ve been working as a journalist for 17 years.
 I began my career as a local newspaper reporter in Kent before moving to The Sunday Times, then to MTV, ITV and spent six years as Editor of IdeasTap.
 As a freelancer, I’ve produced photo stories around the world, from Afghanistan to Somalia, Haiti to the Democratic Republic of Congo.

 For the last two years I’ve focused my attention much closer to home, however.
-This project is about understanding the problems people are facing as a result of cutbacks right where I live, and sharing the stories I discover as widely as possible.
+This project is about understanding the problems people are facing as a result of cutbacks right where I live, and sharing some of what I discover as widely as possible.

 If there’s one thing I’ve learnt from working on this project so far, it’s that the impact of the cuts has been disproportionately felt by the poorest and most vulnerable people in Lambeth.
-What has also become very clear to me is that all but the very wealthiest members of our society are in reality just a few missing pay cheques, a bereavement or a cancer diagnosis from the poverty line – no matter how remote we might like to think it is.
-This is what I want people to understand.
+What has also become very clear to me is that all but the very wealthiest members of our society are in reality just a few missing pay slips, a bereavement or a life-altering diagnosis from the poverty line – no matter how remote we might like to think it is.